 He has also written and presented several documentary series, including the Emmy Award-winning Stephen Fry:The Secret Life of the Manic Depressive, and is also the long-time host of the BBC television quiz show QI.
-He played Prime Minister Alistair Davies in the 9thseason of Fox TV’s24: Live Another Day.
+He played Prime Minister Alistair Davies in the 9th season of Fox TV’s 24: Live Another Day.

 Whilst at university, Stephen became involved with the Cambridge Footlights, where he met his long-time collaborator and friend Hugh Laurie.
 He emerged as a major talent with supporting roles in The Young Ones and Blackadder, before becoming one half of Fry & Laurie with Hugh.
 The two went on to film four series of PG Wodehouse’s Jeeves & Wooster.

 As well as his work in television, he has contributed columns and articles for newspapers and magazines appears frequently on radio, reads for voice-overs and has written four novels and three volumes of autobiography, Moab Is My Washpot,The Fry Chronicles and More Fool Me.
-His latest book,Mythos, Stepehn’s unique retelling of the Greek myths was published in November 2017.
+His latest book,Mythos, Stephen's unique retelling of the Greek myths was published in November 2017.